-(CPQR).137 AFAE is available for Capacity Performance Resources.
+Effective for the 2018/2019 and subsequent delivery years, the ACR definition includes two additional components, Avoidable Fuel Availability Expenses (AFAE) and Capacity Performance Quantifiable Risk (CPQR).142 AFAE is available for Capacity Performance Resources.
 AFAE is defined to include expenses related to fuel availability and delivery.
 CPQR is available for Capacity Performance Resources and, for the 2018/2019 and 2019/2020 Delivery Years, Base Capacity Resources.
 CPQR is defined to be the quantifiable and reasonably supported cost of mitigating the risks of nonperformance associated with submission of an offer.